kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/configmap.md

 ## proxy-send-timeout

 Sets the timeout in seconds for [transmitting a request to the proxied server](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_send_timeout).
 The timeout is set only between two successive write operations, not for the transmission of the whole request.

+## proxy-buffer-number

+Sets the number of the buffer used for [reading the first part of the response](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_buffers) received from the proxied server.
+This part usually contains a small response header.

 ## proxy-buffer-size